inktrap/studyriffic/README.md

  - A study with the likert scale: <https://perigen.diphda.uberspace.de/study/demo_likert?prolific_pid=123&session_id=foobar>
  - A study with the likert scale: <https://perigen.diphda.uberspace.de/study/demo_binary?prolific_pid=123&session_id=foobar>
- - meeting: monday 16:30 office
+ - meeting: monday 16:30 office 23.32.02.65.

-# Meeting

- - deadline for test study: friday?
- - participant selection criteria
- - uberspace billing

- - share information (increase the bus factor). give zsophia:
-     - the uberspace credentials
-     - the study testing credentials
-     - the study data access credentials
-     - possibly documentation

- - i gave all the experiments names that contain the number (and a random noun so it is harder to guess a study)
- - experiment 1b) has a 50/50 split between filler and target-items, but 15 questions.
-This is not possible.
- - clarification: experiment 1b) will have the same taskorder than 1a), right?
- - limitation: a task can only have one label, since it is a string and not a list
-    - conj/disj can not be implemented … (is that a priority?)

 # Valentin Todo

+ - use introductions per experiment
+ - include heading for consent
+ - explicit types (restrictions, task labels) (conj, disj)
+ - kontierungsblatt uberspace
+ - write documentation a paper and maybe some more tests
+    - a paper describing the workflow would be nice and would be cited by zsophia :)
  - use the correct introduction
     - as to highlighting in the intro: a few things are already highlighted in Exp.
 1's instructions, but maybe we can highlight the following in addition: